EA-4056: Synthesis

 2-dimethylaminomethyl-3-dimethylcarbamoxypyridine precursor is prepared.
 It is made via Mannich reaction by using 3-pyridol (CAS 109-00-2), dimethylamine and formaldehyde.
 Resulting 2-((Dimethylamino)methyl)pyridin-3-ol (CAS 2168-13-0) is then carbamoylated with dimethylcarbamoyl chloride.
 For a different product other secondary amines than dimethylamine can be used; such as those containing methyl, ethyl, propyl, isopropyl, butyl and benzyl groups.

 2 moles of 2-dimethylaminomethyl-3-dimethylcarbamoxypyridine and app.
 1 mol α,ω-dihaloalkane (e.g. 1,9-dibromononane in this case) in acetonitrile is heated on a steam bath for 6 hours.
 It is then allowed to stand overnight at room temperature.
 The crystalline product is collected by filtration and then triturated with acetone.
 If no solid separates, ethyl acetate is added to precipitate the crude product.
 The product is then dissolved in hot ethanol and treated with decolorizing charcoal.
 Ethyl acetate is added to the filtered solution to precipitate the crystalline product.
 E-4056 product is then collected and dried.
 Yield is 95%.

-Other stable salts of EA-4056 than bromide can be made such as sulfate, nitrate, hydrogen, oxalate and perchlorate.
+Other stable salts of EA-4056 than bromide can be made such as sulfate, nitrate, hydride, oxalate and perchlorate.
 Other α,ω-dihaloalkanes can be used to obtain similar molecules with different carbon chain lengths.